 It is often useful to be able to estimate the radiation angle involved in one- or two-hop paths via the E and F2-layers.
-Fig 12.18, also prepared for average heights, accomplishes this.
-It is a useful rule-of-thumb to remember that the maximum one-

-Fig 12.18: Radiation angle involved in onehop and two-hop paths via E and F2-layers.
-(From NBS publication lonospheric Radio hop E range is 2000km and that the useful two-hop E range, twice that (4000km), is also the one-hop F2 range.
+Fig 12.20, also prepared for average heights, accomplishes this.
+It is a useful rule-of-thumb to remember that the maximum one-hop E range is 2000km and that the useful two-hop E range, twice that (4000km), is also the one-hop F2 range.
 Of course, all extreme ranges require very low angles of take-off, almost unachievable for radio amateurs.